nickchan99/CSCI-4961-Labs/Lab3/Lab3.md

 ![](impac_authors_code.png)
 ![](impac_authors_commit.png)

-My table (5) analyzed:
+My group (group 5) analyzed:

-Impac: 44,441 lines of code, 7 total contributors
+Impac: 44,441 lines of code, 102 commits, 7 total contributors

-LiveOut
+LiveOut: 19953 lines of code, 1 contributor, and only 1 branch (master).

-HowAreYou
+How Are You?: 31,303 lines, 2 contributors.

-Hedgehogs: 223364 lines of code,
+Hedgehogs: 223364 lines of code, 251 commits, 16 contributors, 13 branches.

-HazelHeaters
+HazelHeaters: 16 commits, 1 branch, 2 contributors.

-Part 3:
+### Part 3:

 I know it was reccomened that Goruce not be installed on WSL, but I attempted it.
 As it turns out,